-- grant £0.953m).
-In addition, the Authority's provisional grant figure for 2015/16 was indicated at £62.313m.
-This represents a reduction of £5.842m compared to the 2014/15 grant. - 3.9 The projected budget includes a number of efficiency measures as well as enabling any actions to be undertaken arising out of the Authority's Corporate Risk Register.
+- 3.7 On 4 February 2015, Communities and Local Government (CLG) confirmed the Authority's 2015/16 total grant figure, with no change to the grant figure announced in the provisional settlement resulting in total grant funding of £61.943m. - 3.8 The projected budget includes a number of efficiency measures as well as enabling any actions to be undertaken arising out of the Authority's Corporate Risk Register.
 The Corporate Risk Register has identified a number of major risks that would seriously affect the Authority's ability to carry out its functions.
-The very nature of the risks have made it extremely difficult to quantify any funding impact that would arise were the risk to materialise and in the short term would result in a demand on the Authority's General Balances, which are identified in Section 6 of this report. - 3.10 During the financial year 2013/14 only extremely limited recruitment activity for some essential support staff has taken place.
-In addition, although there had been no firefighter recruitment since January 2010, recruitment of 55 firefighters has taken place during the year.
-This has been in line with the Authority's approach to workforce planning in order to provide appropriate staffing levels to meet the Authority's approved operational model.
-It is anticipated there will be some level of Firefighter recruitment in 2014/15 although the uncertainty of funding levels in future years means that the situation will need to be closely monitored. - 3.11 Details of the draft base budget are set out in Appendix A, together with revisions to the current year's budget (the 2014/15 budget is replicated for information in the Service Reporting Code of Practice format in Appendix C). - 3.12 The West Midlands Pension Fund (WMPF) has notified the Authority that an actuarial valuation of the Fund as at 31 March 2013 is underway.
-Preliminary results have indicated an increase in both the service contributions and the deficit which will impact upon the Employers' Contribution rate.
-The treatment of this announcement will need to be fully assessed and its impact in future years considered.
-The current proposals have been reflected in the Authority's medium term financial strategy however negotiations with WMPF continue in order to mitigate the proposed impact. - 3.13 The table below illustrates the impact of the current proposed increase by WMPF.
+The very nature of the risks have made it extremely difficult to quantify any funding impact that would arise were the risk to materialise and in the short term would result in a demand on the Authority's General Balances, which are identified in Section 6 of this report. - 3.9 During the financial year 2014/15 only extremely limited recruitment activity for some essential support staff has taken place.
+In addition, recruitment of 36 firefighters has taken place during the year to date.
+This has been in line with the Authority's approach to workforce planning in order to provide appropriate staffing levels to meet the Authority's approved service delivery model.
+It is anticipated there will be some level of Firefighter recruitment in 2015/16 though the uncertainty of funding levels in

+- future years means that the situation will need to be closely monitored. - 3.10 Details of the draft base budget are set out in Appendix A, together with revisions to the current year's budget (the 2015/16 budget is replicated for information in the Service Reporting Code of Practice format in Appendix C).